Apiki/maristela-cli/README.md

 ```

 ## Install
-1. Run `composer require apiki/maristela-cli` on terminal;
+1. Run `composer require --dev apiki/maristela-cli` on terminal;
-1. Add a new script on composer.json:
+2. Add a new script on composer.json:
 ```json
   "scripts": {
     "make:components": "Maristela\\Cli\\App::buildComponents"
   }
 ```
-1. Run `composer make:components` on terminal;
+3. Run `composer make:components` on terminal;
-1. Will be generated a `_static` folder inside your `components` folder.
+4. Will be generated a `_static` folder inside your `components` folder.
-1. You can override default `components` creating a `.maristela-cli.json` on your project and setting a value for `componentsDir`:
+5. You can override default `components` creating a `.maristela-cli.json` on your project and setting a value for `componentsDir`:

 **.maristela-cli.json**
 ```